Walk - Torcross to Dartmouth

 A fairly undemanding stroll along the shores of Slapton Ley, a National Nature Reserve with an abundance of ...read more

-Children particularly will love this stroll past the 'Village that Fell into the Sea'.
-It is easy to ...read more
+As you stroll past the 'Village that Fell into the Sea', it is easy to understand the massive ...read more

 A perfect route for children, who will love this short but adventurous walk over a dragon's tail ...read more